KG-khangelani/babelapha/pipelines/airflow/README.md

 # Airflow Pipelines

 This directory contains Airflow DAGs that orchestrate the media ingestion and processing workflows.
-The current focus is a single `media_ingestion` DAG that models the high-level steps required to take a raw interview recording and produce a transcript with associated metadata.
+The current focus is a single `ingest_pipeline` DAG that models the high-level steps required to take a raw interview recording and produce a transcript with associated metadata.